 Some graduates progress to assistant manager level after completing their qualifications.
 Others choose to stay working in practice, continuing with their specialisation.
 Some join Deloitte clients who they worked with during their contract, taking up positions as financial controllers or tax advisors sometimes working their way up to CEO level.
 Others transfer internally to experience other areas of interest, often continuing their studies.
 We are particularly proud of the number of former trainees who re-join Deloitte having taken a year or two out to travel the world.

 Read more about our learning approach and exam support at Deloitte.

-A huge congratulations to our Graduates who excelled in their professional exams this year
+A huge congratulations to our Graduates who excelled in their professional exams in 2017